Writing & Editing

 Want to find out more or ask about a project?
 I’m game.
 I work on an hourly or per-project basis, depending on your needs and budget.
 And if I can’t help you, I can usually point you in the right direction.

-There is a real, surprisingly unfrightening person–not a zombie–at the end of this email address.
+There is a real and surprisingly unfrightening person, not a zombie, at the end of this email address.

 Email evshoop [at] yahoo [dot] com